 It’s important to note that a subject is only required to take a breathalyzer test or give a blood sample, but not both.
 Under some rare circumstances when both a subject’s breath and blood are not available then a urine test will suffice.
 It is illegal for an officer to lead an arrestee in one direction over the other.
-For instance, it has been recorded that some officers try to intimidate defendants into taking a breathalyzer test by claiming that he or she will sit in jail until the blood technician is available.
+For instance, it has been recorded that some officers try to intimidate defendants into taking a breathalyzer test by claiming that he or they will sit in jail until the blood technician is available.
 In actuality, some officers prefer breathalyzer tests because the results are more immediate.

 On the other hand, officers have also been known to lead an arrestee to take a blood test because they are thought to be more accurate.
 Either way, a subject is only required to give one sample and the decision as to which to give is completely up to the arrestee.
 If an officer attempts to lead a defendant one way or the other then that can be used against the officer in court.